Alley-oop

 User research

-I planned and conducted a survey to gather user insights across four feature teams, later presenting the findings.
+I planned and conducted a survey to gather user insights across 4 feature teams and presenting the findings.

 20+ new icons

-I contributed icons to Alley-oop as part of the icon redraw project.
+I contributed icons and documentation to Alley-oop as part of the icon redraw project.

 10+ unique pages